 Presenters will receive half-price registration and early housing.
-Do not propose a speaker, member or nonmember, residing outside North America unless you are sure that they already plan to attend the annual meeting.
+Do not propose a speaker a member or nonmember residing outside North America unless you are sure he or she already plans to attend the annual meeting.

 Proposals originate from SfN’s vast membership.
 Proposal submitters must be active SfN members.
 The site will direct you to provide the following (all character limits include spaces):

 - Titles for the overall session and each story or presentation

 - Name of a host for your session.
 This does not have to be the session organizer.

 - For each presenter, indicate whether the presentation will be in a lecture or a story format.